 The Forestry Pool currently directly holds one forest in Hawkes Bay.
-As at 31 March 2021, the Scheme held a 30% interest in the forestry pool (2020: 27%).
+As at 31 March 2022, the Scheme held a 33% interest in the forestry pool (2021: 30%).
 The cutting rights in relation to the forestry crop were sold on 15 July 2016.
-The cutting rights cover an 8 year period and the forest has been fully harvested as at 31 March 2021.
+The cutting rights cover an 8 year period and the forest was fully harvested as at 31 March 2021.
 This right did not include a small area of immature trees that the forestry pool continues to hold.
 The forest crop is in the process of being replanted.
 The Forestry Pool continues to hold the land.
 The forest itself and land under the forest are separately valued and are held for capital gain.